 Key lifetimes are set as a matter of policy and will typically depend on a number of factors, including the algorithm type and size of the key.
 As such the key lifetimes are detailed in the PKI KMP and the applicable CP specifications.

-Key lifetimes for the RCAs dictate the maximum key periods for all Subordinate CAs, and are detailed in the New Zealand Government PKI Framework Overview document, The RCA signing key and certificate is valid for 10 years (till April 2026).
-The GNet CA signing key and certificate is valid for 5 years (till April 2021).
+Key lifetimes for the RCAs dictate the maximum key periods for all Subordinate CAs, and are detailed in the New Zealand Government PKI Framework Overview document, In general, the RCA signing key and certificate is valid for up to a maximum of 10 years.
+The GNet CA signing key and certificate is valid for up to a maximum of 5 years.
 This requires the GNet CA key and certificate to be renewed at least every 4 years, since the subscriber certificates and key pairs are valid for a maximum of 2 years.

-No Subordinate CA under this PKI Framework can exceed the lifetime of the RCA, which is a maximum of 10 years.
+No Subordinate CA under this PKI can exceed the lifetime of the RCA, which is a maximum of 10 years.

 Subscriber and end-entity certificate lifetimes under this CPS are:

-Auto-enrolled certificates – lifetime not to exceed 12 months.
+Auto-enrolled certificates – lifetime not to exceed 24 months under special circumstances but normally not to exceed 12 months.

 Manually-enrolled certificates – lifetime not to exceed 24 months.